rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 Lamb
 ^^^^

 #.
-Preheat oven to 375°F
+Preheat oven to 375F
 #.
 Season lamb racks; prepare breading by mixing ingredients in a bowl
 #.
 Pack breading onto lamb pressing firmly
 #.
-Place lamb on baking sheet and bake in oven for approx. 25minutes or until lamb is rose”
+Place lamb on baking sheet and bake in oven for approx. 25minutes or until lamb is rose"
 #.
 Let lamb rest once out of oven for 5 minutes
 #.
 Slice lamb racks and drizzle rosemary jus over top